AmirArdalanN/expense-tracker/Readme.md

 # Expense Tracker

 A simple command-line expense tracker application built in Python.
 This application allows users to manage their finances by adding, deleting, and viewing expenses.
 It also provides summaries of total expenses.
+This is one of the python project from [roadmap.sh](https://roadmap.sh/projects/expense-tracker).

 ## Features